awsdocs/amazon-eks-user-guide/doc_source/managing-coredns.md

    ```
    v1.8.7-eksbuild.2
    ```

-   The following table lists the latest version of the CoreDNS container image available for each Amazon EKS cluster version\.<a name="coredns-versions"></a>
-**Latest available CoreDNS container image version for each Amazon EKS cluster version**
-[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/eks/latest/userguide/managing-coredns.html)
-**Important**
-The container image versions listed in this table might not match the versions of the Amazon EKS type of this add\-on\.
-This is because Amazon EKS add\-on versions don't always match container image versions\.
-When you update an Amazon EKS add\-on, you specify a valid Amazon EKS add\-on version\.
-When you update a self\-managed add\-on, you specify a valid container image version\.

 1. If your current CoreDNS version is `v1.5.0` or later, but earlier than the version listed in the [CoreDNS versions](#coredns-versions) table, then skip this step\.
 If your current version is earlier than `1.5.0`, then you need to modify the `ConfigMap` for CoreDNS to use the forward add\-on, rather than the proxy add\-on\.